 OpenID Connect is a standard designed and developed by the OpenID foundation.
-It may be find on top of OAuth 2.0 specification (https://tools.ietf.org/html/rfc6749).
+It may be found on top of the OAuth 2.0 specification (https://tools.ietf.org/html/rfc6749).
 OAuth 2.0 is an authorization framework for access delegation.
 We can also call OpenID Connect an identity layer built on top of OAuth 2.0.

 The OpenID provider manages;